TiagoJSM/jekyll-now/_posts/2017-4-18-unity-animator-as-a-combat-state-machine.md

 During the last year and a half I've been developing a game with a combat style that relies on combos, my main character contains a state machine, every Update cycle I feed the state machine with some input information and it's processed in one of the configured states.

-For some time I always had a problem where from time to time the character got stuck in its attack locking every player action, this is definitely unnaceptable, the flow here was something along the lines:
+Now and then I had a problem where the character got stuck in its attack, locking every player action, this is definitely unnaceptable, the flow here was something along the lines:

 - Player presses attack button.
 - Attack button triggers state machine to go to attack state.